-The Selection Process

-In awarding the contract, the Public Procurement Agency has a detailed process outlined in law to evaluate the candidate's

-- ☐ Ability to perform the professional activity;

-- ☐ Economic and financial capacity;

-- ☐ Technical and/or professional standing;

-- ☐ Quality assurance standards;

-- ☐ Environmental protection standards.

-- ☐ Contracting authorities have to indicate the qualification and selection criteria for public procurement in the contract notice.

-Following eligibility concerns, the criteria for awarding public procurement contracts are limited to:

-- ☐ the most advantageous tender in technical and economic terms; or - ☐ the lowest price

-Step 5: Other Small Acquisitions

-For small purchases, the law allows the authority not to organize an award procedure, but allows the authority to direct procurement from a particular supplier, provider or performer.

-The estimated value below which no award procedures is required are:

-- 80,000 lei, excluding VAT, for contracts for goods and services - □ 100,000 lei, excluding VAT, for performing works contracts.

-The open tender is used for awarding the majority of public procurement contract regardless of their purpose.

-The Moldova SME Handbook is free to download and use.
-Follow the links for versions in Romanian, Russian, and English!
+Step 4: The Selection Process 3 In awarding the contract, the in law to evaluate the candida as a detailed process outlined Ability to perform the professional activity; Economic and financia ial capacity; Technical and/or prof fessional standing; Quality assurance sta indards; Environmental protect ction standards.
+Contracting authorities es have to indicate the quali fication and selection criteria for public procureme nt in the contract notice.
+Following eligibility concerns, limited to: , the criteria for awarding pub lic procurement contracts are the most advantageo us tender in technical and eco onomic terms; or ☐ the lowest price Step 5: Other Small Acquisition ons - • anize an award procedure, but rticular supplier, provider or hich no award procedures is ro VAT, for contracts for goods a g VAT, for performing works co nd services The open tender is used for regardless of their purpose. or awarding the majority of public procurement contract Team Read More Consult Further Founders / Executive startin.md/[something] Lawyers, accountants?